 If you decide you want to explore a DIY approach, we’ve made it easier for you by reviewing 14 popular interactive video software companies.
 Each comes with a different set of features and functionalities at different price points.
 Read below to see if one of these options is right for you.

 Wirewax is a tool that allows you to use hotspots, branching, camera switching, 360-degree experiences, slider views and more in your videos.
 As you can see, the biggest benefit of Wirewax is its broad capabilities; Wirewax empowers nearly every type of interactive video functionality being used today.
-However, that functionality comes with a price tag.
-Wirewax is one of the more expensive platforms available.
-The company offers two different pricing models for businesses: monthly pricing at $1,500 to $50,000 per month, dependent on the features you need to utilise; and $7,500 to $500,000 if you want to use Wirewax for a single campaign only.
+The company offers flexible pricing to accommodate a variety of different customers, and you can choose from a range of customisable packages dependent on your needs.

 HapYak is a video SaaS platform that allows you to layer interactivity onto your video.
 With HapYak, you can add links, e-commerce functionality, quizzes, slide show presentations and more to your videos.
 The biggest key differentiator HapYak touts is their built-in analytics tool.
 The platform uses an API to connect viewer clicks and behaviors with popular marketing and CRM tools, helping you track your video metrics from a bird’s-eye perspective.
 HapYak’s pricing model is a monthly subscription ranging from $500 to $4,700 based on your company’s needs.